 Then there’s the biggest myth of all: nobody pays attention to the back of a book.
-Almost everyone reads the back cover before they decide whether to purchase.
+Almost everyone reads the blurb before they decide whether to purchase.
 What’s more, they’ll spend only 10 seconds doing it.
 In this post, we’ll show you how to make that time count so that a reader ends up deciding in your favor.

 What makes a good back cover?